-Drum programs and keygroup programs: Each pad will show the samples assigned to it (all four layers).
+Drum programs: Each pad will show the samples assigned to it (all four layers).
 Click the Pad Bank letters to access additional pads or the full range of notes.
-For keygroup programs, Pad D13 plays the sample at its original pitch.
-Click a pad to play its sample/samples or note.

-Plugin programs, MIDI programs, and CV programs: Each pad will show the note it will play as both a MIDI note number (0-127) and note value (e.g., C-1, G#5, etc.).
+Keygroup programs, Plugin programs, MIDI programs, and CV programs: Each pad will show the note it will play as both a MIDI note number (0-127) and note value (e.g., C-1, G#5, etc.).
 Click the Pad Bank letters to access the full range of notes.
 Click a pad to play its note.